pkeeper/django-imagekit/README.rst

 Contributing
 ------------

 We love contributions!
-And you don't have to be an expert with the library—or even Django—to contribute either: ImageKit's processors are standalone classes that are completely separate from the more intimidating internals of Django's ORM.
+And you don't have to be an expert with the library - or even Django - to contribute either: ImageKit's processors are standalone classes that are completely separate from the more intimidating internals of Django's ORM.
 If you've written a processor that you think might be useful to other people, open a pull request so we can take a look!